 It has been redeveloped and opened to the public again.
 There is a covered archway entrance to the park.
 The park is slightly at an elevated level and so you need to climb a few marble stairs at the entry.
 There is a pebbled walkway that goes all around the boundary of this lovely oval shaped park area.
 The walkways also crisscross the park at various places.

 On the left there is a large glass covered lounge area.
 This used to be a restaurant once where I have had snacks and tea several times in the past.
 But it's unfortunately closed now and there are plans to reopen it.
 It is now used for special functions only, and therefore you can see rows of chairs inside.

 As you take a stroll around, one side of the park is lined with pine and other tall trees.
-The other side opens out to the great views of the valley with the mountain peaks in the background.
-Well you need to be in the right season (preferably October - November) to get the best views when the sky is clear.
+The other side opens out to the great views of the valley with mountain peaks in the background.
+You need to be in the right season (preferably October - November) to get the best views when the sky is clear.

 Statue of Lord Shiva in Nightingale Park

 There are shaded seating all around the boundary and there are many other benches that are placed inside the park.
 The tin shades over the benches have different bright colors like red, yellow, blue, orange etc. And there are garden lamps installed all across the park that have white spherical tops.
 In the evening, all these along with many multicolored hidden lights are illuminated, and the park becomes a wonderland of lights and trees.

 At the middle of the park is a huge open circular stage where the cultural functions take place in the evenings.
 The visitors to the park line up around the stage to view the shows.
 For VIPs, there is a special glass covered lounge area that overlooks the stage.
 The lounge is known as the Bullet Proof Dias.
 Subash Ghising, the erstwhile chairman of the Darjeeling Gorkha Hill Council created that special lounge which is actually covered with bullet proof glass.